wendyverdonk93/docs/content/faq/api/notification-url.md

 ---
 title : "Notification URL"
-meta_title: "FAQ API - Notification URL - MultiSafepay Docs"
+meta_title: "FAQ API Reference - Notification URL - MultiSafepay Docs"
 weight: 9
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."